qureshiaquib/qureshiaquib.github.io/_posts/2025-05-18-replace-legacy-vpn-for-endpoints.md

 ## Pre-Requisite
 There are certain pre-requisites that need to be followed.

-* License: Microsoft Entra ID P1
+* License: Microsoft Entra ID P1 should be assigned to the admin who's configuring the private access.
-* License: Microsoft Entra Suite or Standalone Entra Private Access
+* License: Microsoft Entra Suite or Standalone Entra Private Access for all the end clients.
-* RBAC: Global Secure Access Administrator and Application Administrator
+* RBAC: Global Secure Access Administrator and Application Administrator assigned to the user who's configuring Entra Private Access.
 * Connector Server: A windows server which has internet outbound connectivity.
 This server connects to Entra    Private Access services and proxies the connections to resources that are connected via private endpoints.
 All connections pass through this server.
-* A Windows 10 client to test connectivity to the server or some Azure private endpoint services.
+* A Windows 10/11 client to test connectivity to the server or some Azure private endpoint services.
 This client must be Entra ID joined or Hybrid joined.

 ## License
 Assign relevant license to the user: